Anxiety, Depression, & Rejection Sensitive Dysphoria

 Is rejection-sensitive dysphoria linked to other conditions?

-Rejection-sensitive dysphoria is thought to be closely linked to various developmental disorders and mental health challenges, such as ADHD, body dysmorphic disorder, autism, and borderline personality disorder, as well as anxiety and depressive disorders.
+People with mental health challenges such as ADHD, body dysmorphic disorder, autism, borderline personality disorder, and anxiety and depressive disorders may have close links to rejection-sensitive dysphoria.
 These conditions often have a strong genetic component, so RSD can run in families.
 Rejection sensitivity can also be caused by frequent dismissal as a child or early traumatic experiences that affect later relationships.
 It is thought that certain variations in brain cells and brain structure can also lead to the development of RSD.
 For example, research published in the Journal of the American Academy of Child and Adolescent Psychiatry found that emotional lability in children with ADHD may be due to abnormal amygdala function.

 If you are experiencing trauma, support is available.
 Please see our Get Help Now page for more resources.